makerdao/community/contributing/writing-style-guide.md

 - A document maintenance guide outlines standards to help Reviewers and contributors when maintaining a given resource.
     - The rules described within a document-specific maintenance guide supersede other guides.
     - If a discrepancy is glaring or unreasonable, bring the issue to an Advisor in [#community-development](https://chat.makerdao.com/channel/community-development) on MakerDAO's chat.

-#### Contributor Tools

-- The [Contributor Tools Guide](contributor-tools-guide.md) guide introduces the tools regularly used by Community Development.

 ### Express Interest